KonstantinKo/Foundtain/README.markdown

 # Foundtain - An Open Source Co-Founder Finder Website #

-This project is intended as an open source project website that enables future
-entrepreneurs to find each other and colaborate on founding a business.
+This project is intended as an open source project website that enables future entrepreneurs to find each other and colaborate on founding a business.

-There are a few of those websites already out there, but let's create
-something a little different.
+There are a few of those websites already out there, but let's create something a little different.

-With foundtian the idea is to create a website based on profiles of founders
-and not on craigslist style classifieds like the current major players, like
+With foundtian the idea is to create a website based on profiles of founders and not on craigslist style classifieds like the current major players, like

 + techcofounder.com
 (there it's 99$ to post a classified ad.
 We will create a free site.
-THere are
-enough other places to spend your money when founding a business.)
+There are enough other places to spend your money when founding a business.)

 + findmycofounder.com
 (Classifieds, limited readability and only sortable by location.
-We can do
-better than that.)
+We can do better than that.)

 + matchfounders.com